alexwlchan/alexwlchan.net/src/_drafts/how-do-i-use-my-iphone-cameras.md

 The first part of the command gets exiftool to print the LensMake and LensModel for each photo in the 2020 folder of my photo library.
 The `-r` flag tells it to recurse and find all the photos under the directory, rather than examining a single file.
-This gives a line like:
+This gives lines like this, one per file:

 ```
 Apple / iPhone 11 Pro back camera 4.25mm f/1.8